Tartu railway station

-Tartu railway station (Tartu raudteejaam) is the main railway station in Tartu, Estonia.
+Tartu railway station (Tartu raudteejaam) is a railway station in Tartu, Estonia.

 Tartu railway station is situated west of the centre Tartu.
 It was established in 1876 when Tapa–Tartu route was built.
 The station building was opened in 1877.

-Passenger trains are operated by Elron and most services are towards Tallinn.
-There are also services to Valga and to Jõgeva, Orava, Koidula and Piusa.
+Passenger trains are operated by Elron.
+There are services towards Tallinn, Valga, Koidula and during summertimes to Piusa.

 There are two platforms with the length of 260m and 330m.